-The population and residential density of Cessnock LGA is on the rise, with the population expected to increase by 45,300 or approximately 67% by 2041.
+The population and residential density of Cessnock LGA is on the rise, with the population expected to increase to 112,419 by 2041, or by approximately 67%.
 This results in an average annual growth rate of 3.78%.
 With this increase in population, comes increased reliance on the transport network to connect residents with key attractors (i.e. work, education, shops, etc).

 Cessnock LGA's road network was originally established as a series of connections between its many towns and villages.
 Residential properties, local shops and businesses front these roads with all requiring driveways, parking, and pedestrian access.
 As population has increased travels demands for private cars and freight have increased, creating a conflict as roads are attempting to accommodate to both the movement and place framework.
-These conflicts are expected to further increase with the population and reliance on vehicle travel, in particular private vehicle travel.
+These conflicts are expected